My Future with My Chatbot: A Scenario-Driven, User-Centric Approach to Anticipating AI Impacts: Findings

 \subsection{What are the impacts of chatbots?}

 }

 To analyze the impacts of chatbots we developed a classification scheme that we present in terms of two dimensions: desirable vs. undesirable and individual vs. societal.
 Furthermore, we explored respondents’ value statements to illuminate why specific impacts were articulated and how the scenarios related to the expected benefits or detriments for individuals or society.
 We included value statements as quotes in the following sections to contextualize and enrich the mention of impacts based on the moral beliefs and values of the scenario-writers.

-Desirable and undesirable impacts were chosen as the first dimension as we wanted to ground our analysis in citizens’ current AI-related associations and not force them to artificially think about only negative impacts.
+Desirable and undesirable impacts were chosen as the first dimension as we wanted to ground our analysis in participants’ current AI-related associations and not force them to artificially think about only negative impacts.
 Personal chatbots arguably can have both desirable and undesirable impacts and mapping and discussing what is on people’s mind is important to inform a debate about strategies on how to mitigate risks and amplify benefits.
 Furthermore, we take individual vs. societal level as an analytical lens because different values can be associated with those levels (e.g., concerns about societal development vs. personal well-being).
 Additionally, the scale and severity of risks and benefits vary between the levels.
 Lastly, the distinction can also help to identify spill-over effects from the individual sphere into the social sphere and vice versa.

 \hypertarget{desirable-individual-impacts}{